Between the Lines: Team captains must not be normal

 If you’re one of Jackson’s Alabama teammates reading those words, a fire is lit.
 You play to surpass his expectations and you compete with fear of letting him down.
 Jackson is not your typical captain, and your team leaders shouldn’t be either.

 Winning is not normal.
 Those who end their seasons hoisting a trophy are in the minority, and you can make the same case for great leaders.
-Nearly every team at all levels has a captain but only the special few make lasting impressions on their teammates.
+Most teams at any level have a captain but only the special few make lasting impressions on their teammates.
 And it all starts by being abnormal.

-— Kevin Hoffman is the editorial director of Coach and Athletic Director magazine.
-He can be reached at CADedit@coachad.com.
+Kevin Hoffman is the editorial director of Coach & Athletic Director and his column, Between the Lines, appears in each issue.
+He can be reached at [email protected].